-A - Designated borrowings relate to capital projects for which there is long-term financing and therefore they will not be financed with operating cash flows.
-For 2016 the periods covered in this table includes the replacement of the Ocean Concord clam vessel.
+A Designated borrowings relate to capital projects for which there is long-term financing and therefore they will not be financed with operating cash flows.
+For 2016 the periods covered in this table include the replacement of the Ocean Concord clam vessel.
 For the purpose of free cash flow calculations the amount invested (up to the total amount of the related financing) during the period on these projects is backed out of the calculation of free cash flows irrespective of the timing of the related borrowing.

-B - Other debt borrowings (repayments) of debt includes \$25.9 million of cash invested in designated capital projects.
+&lt;sup>B Other debt borrowings (repayments) of debt includes \$25.9 million of cash invested in designated capital projects.

-C - Other investing activities for 2015 includes \$151.1 million for the acquisition of Macduff, less cash acquired in the acquisition of \$9.1 million.
+&lt;sup>c Other investing activities for 2015 includes \$151.1 million for the acquisition of Macduff, less cash acquired in the acquisition of \$9.1 million.